nigarixx/Learning-C/README.md

 6.c - Displaying the pattern like right angle triangle with a number.

 7.c - Displaying a pattern like right angle triangle with a number which will repeat a number in a row.

+8.c - Displaying a pattern like right angle triangle with number increased by 1.